 Cold temperatures and icy roads can create hazards for drivers.
 It is important to prepare yourself and your vehicle for these hazards to help ensure this winter driving season is a safe one.

-At Travelers, we recommend taking precautions to help protect your car in the worst winter weather conditions.
+At Travelers, we recommend taking precautions to help protect you and your car in the worst winter weather conditions.

 The cold, snow and ice can make driving dangerous if your vehicle is not properly maintained.
 Here are some things you can do to get your car ready for winter: